-- Firstly, we use accessibility testing tools to develop a good initial understanding of areas that are or are not accessible with a technical overview.
-The report gives us an overall view of the website and allows us to pinpoint specific areas of interest for a full manual review.
+- Our first step is to process your digital platforms through a suite of specialist accessibility testing tools.
+These give us a good initial understanding of areas that are or are not accessible with a technical overview.
+The report gives us an overall view of the website.
+It allows us to pinpoint specific areas of interest for a full manual review.

-- Our technical and content accessibility specialists run through the digital environment, page by page, identifying key templates or re-occurring elements.
+- Our technical and content accessibility specialists run through the website or digital service.
+We identify key templates or accessibility issues.
 This involves the use of keyboard tabbing, screen reading software and other forms of simulated assistive tech.

-- Based on our findings, an accessibility audit is created that will help you identify areas of your service that are inaccessible.
+- Based on our findings, an accessibility audit is created.
+The audit will help you identify areas of your service that are inaccessible.

-- We can also support you with simplified, plain english descriptions and demonstrations of how each error affects your user.
+- We can also support you with simplified, plain English descriptions and show you how each error affects your user.

-There is also an option to have us either; provide your development team with an in-depth description of the errors and how to fix them, or offer development support to help get the job done.
+We can provide your web developers with descriptions of the errors and how to fix them.
+Or, we can offer development support to help get the job done.

 Deliverables of an accessibility audit

-Our accessibility audits deliver a specialised and bespoke service to check your website, sub-sites and intranet to identify common issues.
+Our accessibility audits deliver a specialised and bespoke service.
+We check your website, sub-sites and intranet to identify common issues.
 As part of the accessibility auditing process, we promise you the following deliverables:

-- Either a short summarised list of the common errors and a description of the issues that have been identified.
+- Either a short-summarised list of the common accessibility issues and a description of the issues that have been identified.

 - Or a full report detailing the errors and how to go about fixing them.